top of page

 Child Injury

 Injury is the leading cause of child deaths in Australia, and a major cause of hospitalisation.
 In Aotearoa New Zealand, unintentional injuries are the third-leading cause of death in children under 14.
-As children increase in age, their burden of injury increased (5-9 years being an exception).
-Different injury risks become apparent as children grow and their interactions with environments changes.

 While children cannot be entirely protected from potential injury, a substantial proportion of injuries that lead to fatal and non-fatal injuries are preventable.

-Image by Piron Guillaume
+Image by Nik

 Australian Child Injury Statistics